-- 1 Open the source document that contains the content that you want to reference. - In Quark XML Author, if you have made any changes to the source document, the document must be saved to a file before a reference can be created.
-This action creates IDs for the content elements which allow them to be referenced.
+- 1 Open the source document that contains the content that you want to reference. - → In Quark XML Author, if you have made any changes to the source document, the document must be saved to a file or checked in to a repository before a reference can be created.
+This action creates IDs for the content elements which allow them to be referenced. - 2 In the source document, locate the desired native content.